zephyrproject-rtos/zephyr/boards/sparkfun/artemis_nano/docs/index.rst

 -----------------------

 Connect your device to your host computer using the USB-C port.
-The sample application :ref:`blinky` is used for this example.
+The sample application `blinky` is used for this example.
 Build the Zephyr kernel and application, then flash it to the device:

 .. zephyr-app-commands::